SMT (media company): History

-Beginning in 2000, SportsMEDIA Technology began providing graphics, statistics, world feeds and video enhancements to the annual Super Bowl broadcast.
+By 2000, the company began providing graphics, statistics, world feeds and video enhancements to the annual Super Bowl broadcast.
 For Super Bowl XLVII in 2013, six cameras were calibrated with the first down line by SMT.

 In the early 2000s, SportsMEDIA Technology moved into the virtual graphics realm with what it branded as “Sports Media Augmented Reality Technology” (SMART).
 Its first-down line product, called SMART Virtual Insertion Publisher (VIP), was used first by NBC Sports in 2003 for Notre Dame games to indicate where a football team had to cross on a field in order to score a first down.
 SMART VIP provided the virtual first-down line for Monday Night Football coverage by ABC Sports in 2004.

 In September 2010, SportsMEDIA Technology raised $12.5 million in outside capital to finance its expansion.
 Vicente Capital Partners, a Los Angeles-based private equity firm, received a minority ownership stake in the business as part of the deal.

 SportsMEDIA Technology changed its name to SMT in January 2011.
-The company said the name change reflected its expansion into other sectors besides sports, such as entertainment, education and medical.
+The company said the name change reflected its expansion into other sectors besides sports, such as entertainment, education and medicine.

 Looking for an acquisition that would add new products and services to its current product mix and help it expand its market reach, SMT acquired Jacksonville, Fla.-based Information and Display Systems, LLC, also known as IDS, in February 2012, in a deal that doubled the size of SMT.
 IDS's scoring and statistics systems and display boards and systems are used at such events as Wimbledon, the US Open, the French Open and the Australian Open.
 As part of the deal, SMT operated IDS as a wholly owned business unit of SMT, while Gerard J. Hall became CEO of both companies and remained as president of SMT.